 When you are getting to know a person consult your list early on!
 Ask them questions that reveal if they are a match to your top, non-negotiable values.
 Also, share what you value and see how they respond.

 If you are in a relationship and are wondering if it’s going anywhere or if you have a future, check in with your list of top non-negotiable values.
 If your relationship is rocky or trust has been broken, check in with your list of values.
 Get honest.
-If the person does not match ALL 4 -5 of your non-negotiable values, you need to think logically and with your head (instead of your heart or groin), realize that they are not a match for youand have a conversation about your values and what you both want.
+If the person does not match ALL 4 -5 of your non-negotiable values, you need to think logically and with your head (instead of your heart or nether regions ), realize that you are not matching, and have an honest conversation about your values and what you both want.

 If you are in a partnership or marriage, and your values have changed and not evolved together, get into therapy so you can both get clear and have this resolved immediately.
 Values can change, and that’s ok.
+Most often though, we didn’t do the work to know what they were and/or ignored the differences.
 In a partnership or marriage we agree that we will support the other person in what is important to them and what makes them happy.
-If your values no longer match, you can either make the alterations needed or end the partnership with love, affinity, and respect present.
+If your values no longer match, you can either make the alterations needed or discuss if you want to complete the partnership with love, affinity, and respect.

 You want to give up any “wishful thinking” or “hope” that the person will change or match your values.
 They won’t.
 And that’s ok!
-They have their own journey.
-Have integrity with what you say you want for yourself and your life!
+They have their own journey and need to have integrity with it.
+Your job is to have integrity with what you say you want for yourself and your life!
 Someone out there will share your values and it is that person who has the capacity to be an amazing partner for you.

 Create the space for someone who is a GREAT match for you to show up!
-Do this by writing up your 4 – 5 top, non-nogotialbe values!
-Review your list, keep to it, and trust!
+Do this by writing up your 4 – 5 top, non-negotiable values AND your list of what you want in a relationship!
+Then keep to it and trust!
 The cosmic kitchen of the Universe will deliver the amazing order you’ve put in!
 Don’t doubt yourself or your wants and you will manifest them!

 If you would like to book a session to discover and get clear on what your authentic, relationship needs, wants, and top, non-negotiable values are – and to put structures in place to stay true to what you want to manifest – I’d love to work with you!
 Please contact me via my contact page here.